 If you hear "sizzling" or smell burning when you touch a flat iron to your natural hair, even once, it's way too hot.

 Avoid Oil Before Ironing

-Only Flat Iron Dry Hair
+Never Flat Iron Wet Hair

 Also, the "comb or brush chase" method works wonders in helping to straighten (particularly natural hair) with just one pass.
 It's as simple as running a fine-toothed comb or boar bristle brush down the length of each section, right in front of the iron.
 This method smooths the hair and ends prior to the iron touching them, resulting in incredibly sleek locks.

 Smaller irons (one-and-a-half inches or less) are better for tackling small sections of hair.
 Try not to press pieces wider or thicker than one inch at a time, even if the bigger iron is cheaper.
 You'll do a better job of straightening the entire section when you don't have to deal with too much hair at once.
 Big, chunky sections won't straighten properly.